johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 This is almost good, but sadly it turns out that <kbd>Ctrl</kbd>+<kbd>Q</kbd>
 and <kbd>Ctrl</kbd>+<kbd>S</kbd> are reserved for an ancient terminal feature called [flow control](https://en.wikipedia.org/wiki/Software_flow_control).
-We definitely don't need that, so let's reclaim these shortcuts and put them to a better use:
+We definitely don't need that (well, you might, I don't), so let's reclaim these shortcuts and put them to a better use:

     # reclaim Ctrl-S
     stty stop undef